Merkel open to bigger EU budget, bonds to finance post-crisis recovery

 Lucas Guttenberg, a political analyst from the Jacques Delors Centre in Berlin, said Merkel's statement was significant as it could help pave the way for a compromise deal among EU leaders during their videoconference on Thursday.
 "The crucial point here is that Merkel signals openness for additional EU debt instruments," Guttenberg said.

-"Of course her statement is leaving open the question whether the European Commission should pass on the money to member states as loans or grants, but it's still significant," he said.
+"Of course her statement is leaving open the question whether the European Commission should pass on the money to member states as loans or grants, but it's still significant," Guttenberg added.
 "I'm not saying this is enough, but it's an openness that was just not there so far and shows that things are in flux."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)